Kia Carens three-row SUV officially revealed in global unveil for Indian market

 Kia Carens engine and transmission:

 Kia Carens will be powered by both petrol and diesel engine options and will get three drive modes.
-There is also manual, six-speed automatic and DCT options.
+There is manual, six-speed automatic and DCT gearbox options.